 Customize it to suit and pack your productivity into one streamlined space.
 With everything in one spot you’ll always be ready to grab and go.

-When you’re carrying heavier loads over longer distances in your Carry-on 2.0 the Modular Hip Pads can literally take the weight off of your shoulders.
+When you’re carrying heavier loads over longer distances in your Carry-on 2.0 the Attachable Hip Pads can literally take the weight off of your shoulders.

-*Note: due to its shorter torso length and lower capacity, the Modular Hip Pads are not designed for use with the Minaal Daily.
+*Note: due to its shorter torso length and lower capacity, the Attachable Hip Pads are not designed for use with the Minaal Daily.

 Open the strap cover and locate the black webbing loops at the base of the foam back panel.